 • Garden Glow — Stroll the garden at night surrounded by unique lighting installations, with entertainment throughout the grounds (November-January)

-St. Louis Cardinals Baseball is always exciting, and 2013 was no exception — the Redbirds cinched the National League Pennant for the 19th time in the franchise’s storied 113-year history.
-The 2015 team promises to bring just as much excitement, and a new twist for baseball in St. Louis is Ballpark Village, a venue located directly across from Busch stadium.
+St. Louis Cardinals Baseball is always exciting!
+Since the franchise began, the Redbirds cinched the World Championship Series 11 times and the National League Pennant 19 times.
+They are one of the most successful franchises in baseball history, and the 2017 team promises to bring just as much excitement.
+A new twist for baseball in St. Louis is Ballpark Village, a venue located directly across from Busch stadium.
 Make sure to stop by before or after the game to take advantage of Ballpark Village’s dining, nightlife, entertainment, and the Cardinals Hall of Fame & Museum.

 In addition to professional sports, minor league and college teams are also a big hit in St. Louis.
 The Saint Louis University Billikens compete in the Atlantic 10 conference in a variety of men’s and women’s sports.
 The Men’s basketball team is coming off of three consecutive appearances in the NCAA Tournament.
 College basketball is at the top of the sports menu every March as well.
 The State Farm Missouri Valley Conference Men’s Basketball Tournament comes to town at the Scottrade Center and the winner earns an automatic berth in the NCAA tournament.